piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

     piccolo migrations new my_app

 This creates a new migration file in the migrations folder of the app.
-The migration filename is a timestamp, which also serves as the migration ID.
+The migration filename is a timestamp:

 .. code-block:: bash

     piccolo_migrations/
         2021-08-06T16-22-51-415781.py

+.. hint:: You can rename this file if you like to make it more memorable.

 The contents of an empty migration file looks like this: